Please visit our home site at www.TRILOBOATS.com.

 Curvy hulls are slipperier, no doubt about it.
 Water slides easier past the hull, with less friction on given overall dimensions.
 While box barges are surprisingly fast and able, when laden and rigged for cruising, they are unlikely to be front runners.

-That's a joke, Son.
-Sort of.
+That's a joke, sort of.
 Junk Rig has a bad reputation to windward.
-While that's not entirely deserved, there's a grain of truth.
+While it's not entirely deserved, there's a grain of truth.
 And we dumb ours down to maximize simplicity and lower costs.

-Payoffs are listed in my previous post, Why I Love Junk Rig.
+Payoffs are listed in my previous post, Why We Love Junk Rig.

 Dragging a tender is an effective way to slow a boat down, on any point of sail.
 Maybe a full knot, which is a big chunk of a small boat's allotment.
 Just hold the painter in hand while charging along, and you'll see why.